 Drawing from history, media, politics, and strategy, Reality is Negotiable exposes the mechanics of influence used by those who shape public perception while remaining outside the spotlight.
 It explores how narratives are manufactured, how reputations are destroyed, and how control is maintained not by ideology but by manipulation, timing, and relentless spectacle.

 You don’t have to like the truth.
-You do have to stop mistaking your beliefs for it.
+You do have to stop mistaking it.

 When Facades Crack is a blistering examination of how tyranny thrives not despite but through liberalism.
 It’s an account of how the language of freedom becomes a shield for power, how justice gets bent into legal obedience, and how democracies betray their ideals—not with fanfare but with silence, subtlety, and plausible deniability.